One Day in Quebec City – Must-See Attractions for a Short Visit

 If you want accommodation in this part of town and your budget allows it, I recommend L'Auberge St-Antoine which is a well-known and highly-rated hotel located just a 5 minutes walk from Quartier Petit Champlain.

-Admire French architecture at Place Royale
+Place Royale

 Place Royale is a pedestrian plaza located a few steps from rue Petit Champlain.
 Church Notre-Dame-des-Victoires is a historical landmark of Quebec City and one of the oldest churches in North America.
 (Credit: Quebec Wonders)